h2oai/steam/docs/StandaloneInstall.md

  You can view additional statistics about the scoring service by clicking the **More Stats** button.

+## Stopping the Steam Database

+When you are finished using Steam, press Ctrl+C in each of the Steam, Compilation Service, and postgres terminal windows to stop the services end your session.

 ## What's Next?

 Now that you have completed your first demo, you are ready to begin creating models using your own data.
 Additional users can then be give access to this data based on the user's role and workgroup.